peteroupc/peteroupc.github.io/bernreq.md

 <a id=Background></a>
 ## Background

-We're given a coin that shows heads with an unknown probability, $\lambda$.
+Suppose there is a coin that shows heads with an unknown probability, $\lambda$.
 The goal is to use that coin (and possibly also a fair coin) to build a "new" coin that shows heads with a probability that depends on $\lambda$, call it $f(\lambda)$.
 This is the _Bernoulli factory problem_, and it can be solved only for certain functions $f$.
-(For example, flipping the coin twice and taking heads only if exactly one coin shows heads, we can simulate the probability $2\lambda(1-\lambda)$.)
+(For example, flipping the coin twice and taking heads only if exactly one coin shows heads, the probability $2\lambda(1-\lambda)$ can be simulated.)

 Specifically, the only functions that can be simulated this way **are continuous and polynomially bounded on their domain, and map $[0, 1]$ or a subset thereof to $[0, 1]$**, as well as $f=0$ and $f=1$.
 These functions are called _factory functions_ in this page.
 (A function $f(x)$ is _polynomially bounded_ if both $f$ and $1-f$ are greater than or equal to min($x^n$, $(1-x)^n$) for some integer $n$ (Keane and O'Brien 1994).
 This implies that $f$ admits no roots on (0, 1) and can't take on the value 0 or 1 except possibly at 0 and/or 1.)